-- Regardless of whether or not you receive a form, it is a good idea to prepare for the meeting by using the suggestions provided in the performance review process.
+- Whether or not you receive a form, it is a good idea to prepare for the meeting by using the suggestions provided on the Performance Review page.

-- At or after your performance review meeting, you will have an opportunity to view your review form online.
+- At or after your performance review discussion you will have an opportunity to view your review form online.

 - You must sign an acknowledgement of receiving the form, and will have the opportunity to add comments.

 When an employee has a documented remote, hybrid, or flexible-schedule arrangement, their supervisor will see an additional item in the Performance Review Tool.
 The supervisor can indicate whether the arrangement is being extended, is being revised, or has not been reviewed.
 The supervisor’s response will appear in the final draft of the review and the approved copy that is uploaded to the employee’s e-personnel file.

 See Work Arrangements and Performance Reviews for additional information, including questions employees and supervisors can use to evaluate how well an arrangement is working.